-The company’s Kirkland Signature fuel meets Top Tier standards, an enhanced level of fuel that even AAA urges drivers to use.
+The company’s Kirkland Signature fuel meets Top Tier performance standards, an enhanced level of fuel that even AAA urges drivers to use.
 And you never need to worry about which side of the car is facing the pump: Costco uses long hoses that reach gas tanks on either side.

-6. The toy and gift selection
+6. The toys and gifts selection